Sayuru99/holiday-country/README.md

 ## Description

 `holiday-country` is an npm package that allows you to fetch country-specific holidays by year.
-It retrieves holiday data from a JSON repository hosted on AWS S3.

 ## Installation